rombrew/phobia/README.md

 * Analyse of rapid transient modes.
 Introduce an iron saturation model.
 * Implement an application protocol via CAN.
 * Make a detailed documentation.
-* Fix hardware to switch off 12v supply rail during boot or reset.
-Use TPS61040
-  + BC857C as voltage booster with load disconnect.
+* Fix the hardware to switch off 12v supply rail during boot or reset.
+Use TPS61040 and BC857C as voltage booster with load disconnect.
 * Add a voltage reference REF3033 as aplifiers and ADC supply.
 * Remove the mounting holes from PCB, make a compaction, optimize BOM, prepare for automated soldering.